Drivers Ed in New YorkPage Overview

 Prepare yourself for the DMV written exam by taking our New York practice test, and raise your chances of passing on your first try!

-The NY DMV will accept either a pre-licensing course or driver education course certificate of completion when applying for your NY driver’s license.
+The NY DMV will accept either a pre-licensing course or driver education course certificate of completion when applying for your New York driver’s license.

 If you have lost or damaged your certificate of completion, you must contact the school directly as the NY DMV does NOT issue replacements.

 Fees and schedules will vary depending on your chosen course provider.
 Contact them directly for specific information.

 The New York 5 hour course is a pre-licensing course lasts 5 hours and offers training in all of the following subjects:

 - The DMV point system.